 - Aston-Jones (1999), pp. 1397-1402 (executive control) and Eichenbaum et al. (1999), pp. 1475-1480 (working memory and PFC) basic chapters in Fundamental Neuroscience - Roberts et al. (1998b) multiple authors' perspectives on the PFC; also Fuster (1997) monograph (long) - Rushworth & Owen (1998) on electrophysiology of delay tasks - Petrides (2000) or Petrides (1996) 'mid-DLPFC and mid-VLPFC serve two different executive functions'.
 The 2000 article is from Experimental Brain Research volume 133 (issue 1), a special issue on executive control and the frontal lobe.
-This also includes Levy & Goldman-Rakic (2000), presenting their 'domain-specific working memory' hypothesis. - Damasio (1994) very readable popular science book on the OFC and the somatic marker hypothesis - Krawczyk (2002) review of the PFC's contribution to decision-making. - Robbins (2000) chemical neuromodulation of the PFC (DA, NA, ACh, 5-HT), something we haven't covered
+This also includes Levy & Goldman-Rakic (2000), presenting their 'domain-specific working memory' hypothesis. - Duncan (2001) important alternative view: that the PFC is relatively non-specialized regionally, and contributes to a wide range of cognitive tasks, adjusting its function to match the requirements of the particular task. - Passingham & Sakai (2004) recent review of electrophysiological and imaging research on the PFC and WM.
+This whole issue of Current Opinion in Neurobiology 14(2) is on cognitive neuroscience, and very good. - Damasio (1994) very readable popular science book on the OFC and the somatic marker hypothesis - Krawczyk (2002) review of the PFC's contribution to decision-making. - Wood & Grafman (2003) review of different classes of PFC theory: should we think of the PFC in terms of processes that it performs or the representations that it stores? - Robbins (2000) chemical neuromodulation of the PFC (DA, NA, ACh, 5-HT), something we haven't covered